-Dave and I discovered a feral cat colony near our house, and of course decided to trap, neuter, and return all the cats.
-When we started observing it, there were 7 cats (4 adults and 3 kittens).
-One adult and kitten have vanished from the colony (we have seen one of the kittens looking out the window of a nearby house, so hopefully the adult has also found greener pastures.
+Dave and I discovered a feral cat colony near our house we decided to trap, neuter, and return all the cats.
+When we started observing the colony, there were 7 cats (4 adults and 3 kittens).
+One adult and kitten have vanished (we have seen one of the kittens looking out the window of a nearby house, so hopefully the adult has also found greener pastures.
 At one point we saw a van with two cat carriers outside, so it’s very possible!).

 Dave decided to “experiment” with seeing whether the cats would go into carriers before our appointment with Alley Cat Rescue (a local charity providing ultra-low-cost spay/neuter services, that also lends traps for people like us to use to capture the cats), and ended up bringing home two kittens.
 I could have stopped David from walking into a nest of kittens with a cat carrier, but I guess a part of me wanted to rescue kittens, too, so when he called me saying, “I have two kittens in the carrier, what do I do?”
 I told him we could quarantine them in our downstairs bathroom.